tjelvar-olsson/tjelvar-olsson.github.io/_drafts/ansible_playbook_for_installing_the_gbrowse_genome_browser.md

 Now any task in a playbook that makes use of the ``apache`` role can restart Apache by adding the directive ``notify: restart apache``.
-We will see an example of this later on in the post towards the end of the ``gbrowse2`` role.
+We will see an example of this later on in the post towards the end of the ``gbrowse`` role.

 ## Creating the ``gbrowse`` role

-Are now in a position to create the ``gbrowse`` role for configuring and installing the GBrowse software.
+We are now in a position to create the ``gbrowse`` role for configuring and installing the GBrowse software.
 Let us start by defining the Ansible roles it depends on.
 Copy and paste the code below into the file ``roles/gbrowse/meta/main.yml``.